This Course Is Not Just For Beginners

 This Is A “Live” Online Course

-We meet on a password-protected online forum every Monday, Tuesday, Thursday, Friday for eight weeks (plus one week of orientation).
+We meet on a password-protected online forum.
+You will get a new assignment five times per week for nine weeks (total of 45 assignments).
 I record special videos for the course and share written material for your review each day.
 And I post assignments for you do in writing on the forum each day.
 I, and my team of co-trainers, also read all of your homework and give feedback on each assignment you do.

 We interact with each other daily, but we do not meet at set times (you can come do your work any time of day or night).

-In addition, there is an orientation week the week before the course begins.
+The first week of the course is an orientation week.
 This allows you to become familiar with the forum and the structure of the course, as well as to get to know each other, before we begin.

-Also, you will need to schedule a partner pairing session each week with people around the globe in different time zones.
+Also, you will have the option to schedule a partner pairing session each week with people around the globe in different time zones.
 This takes some time and planning, so be prepared.

-Full attendance and completion of all homework is required to get credit for taking the course.
-This course is required before you can participate in the Inquiry Circle Prep Course and eventually Inquiry Circle, the ongoing practice group.
+Full attendance and completion of all homework is required to get credit for taking the course regardless of whether you are taking the 9-week course or the 9-month course.
+This course is required before you can participate in Inquiry Circle, my ongoing practice group.